DeeKahy/SoulRealm/content/School/Exersises/s6/re exam/AC Exam.md

 ## A: External-memory algorithms: general principles and the multiway merge-sort algorithm.

+_- to understand why main-memory algorithms are not efficient in external memory;
+- to understand the external-memory model and the principles of analysis of algorithms and data structures in this model;
+- to understand the main differences between the main-memory balanced trees and the external-memory balanced trees;
+- to understand how the different versions of merge-sort derived algorithms work in external memory and to be able to compare their efficiency;
+- to understand why the amount of available main memory is an important parameter for the efficiency of external-memory algorithms;

 ## A: Parallel algorithms: general principles and the parallel merge-sort algorithm.